project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 What does this mean?

-Let's continue to explore by using a technique we employed in tutorial 2, namely using a resonant time dependent perturbation, i.e.
+Let's try and answer this questions by using a technique we employed in tutorial 2, namely using a resonant time dependent perturbation, i.e.

 $$
 H = - A J_{x} + \delta J_{z} \cos(\omega t)